 A Notebook or Journal

-It’s hard to come up with gifts that are both useful and fun, so when I saw this kettlebell in the shape of Iron Man I knew my husband would love it.
-(And yes, those are Spider-Man battle ropes next to the kettlebell… if you really want to indulge a superhero fan!)
+It’s hard to come up with gifts that are both useful and fun.
+So when I saw this kettlebell in the shape of a gorilla I knew it was a winner.

-We already use and love Onnit’s six-week bodyweight program as well as a free kettlebell digital course.
-What we spent on this equipment doesn’t even come close to a gym membership and we save time by working out at home.
+Guys will love Onnit’s six-week bodyweight program as well as their free kettlebell digital course.
+What I’ve spent on fitness equipment doesn’t even come close to a gym membership.
+Plus he’ll save time by working out at home.

 Some Good Ol’Fashioned BBQ

-It’s a well known fact that most dads consider the grill their domain, and my husband is no exception.
-A grill upgrade or new set of grilling tools is a classic Father’s Day gift that keeps on giving in the form of delicious barbecue all summer long.
-(And you can learn some tips for keeping grilling as healthy as possible here.)
+It’s a well-known fact that most dads consider the grill their domain.
+A grill upgrade or new set of grilling tools is a classic Father’s Day gift.
+It’s the gift that keeps on giving in the form of delicious barbecue all summer long.
+And you can learn some tips for keeping grilling as healthy as possible here.

 Looking for something small for the kids to give?
 This gourmet BBQ spice rub and marinade set comes in hot or mild and has a list of ingredients I can get behind.
 Another option is Laila Ali’s spice blends.
 My friend Laili Ali (yes, the daughter of Mohammed Ali!) handcrafted her own line of delicious spices and seasonings with quality ingredients.
 Pick up some here and get 20% off with code WellnessMama20